 The concept plan which was last reviewed in 2011 – 2013, is a broad conceptual plan that covers Singapore’s long-term strategic land use and transportation over a period of 40 – 50 years.
-The land-use plan outlines the strategies to provide the physical capacity to meet the pace of economic development and sustain a high-quality living environment for a possible 6.5 – 6.9 million population by 2030 as projected by National Population and Talent Division.
+The land-use plan outlines the strategies to provide the physical capacity to meet the pace of economic development and sustain a high-quality living environment for a possible 6.5 – 6.9 million population by 2030, as projected by the National Population and Talent Division.

 The Master Plan translates the broad, long-term strategies set out in the Concept Plan into more detailed plans for implementation over the next 10 to 15 years.
 This includes specifying the permissible land use and densities.
 The master plan is reviewed every five years, with the last review done in 2019.

 - Why Is The URA Master Plan Useful

 - 5 General Themes of the Master Plan

 The master plan is the closest you get to having a crystal ball on the property market.
 Understanding the government’s long-term policies and knowing which locations will be targeted for development in the near future, gives investors invaluable insight into where they should look for opportunities.